 Welcome to the Anatomy of a Perfect Post series from Metigy.
 This series shows you how to create the best content across the most popular social media platforms.
 In this edition, we cover everything you need to create that perfect Instagram post.

 Of course, there is no such thing as a perfect Instagram post.
 But there are some best practices that can improve your engagement over time.
 We have gathered some simple tips to put your Instagram strategy on the right track.
+If you want to know more about how the Instagram algorithm works and how you can leverage that knowledge to increase your followers and conversions, check out this video from Dominik DeCoco.

 Let’s get started!